Human rights violations by the CIA: Investigative and international police training

-In FY1986, AID transferred funds to DOJ to design, develop, and implement projects to improve and enhance the investigative capabilities of law enforcement agencies in the Latin America and the Caribbean region.
+In FY1986, AID transferred funds to DOJ to design, develop, and implement projects to improve and enhance the investigative capabilities of law enforcement agencies in the Latin American and Caribbean region.
 This was part of AID's effort to reform judicial systems.
-Using these funds, DOJ established the International Criminal Investigative Training Assistance Program (ICITAP).
-Operating under State Department oversight, ICITAP has conducted criminal justice sector needs assessments in the region and has expanded its training to include basic police management and police academy development.
-In fiscal year 1990, ICITAP received $7 million from the Department of State for its regional program.
+Using these funds, DOJ established ICITAP.
+Operating under DOS oversight, ICITAP has conducted criminal justice sector needs assessments in the region and has expanded its training to include basic police management and police academy development.
+In fiscal year 1990, ICITAP received $7 million from DOS for its regional program.
 It trained more than 1,000 students from the Caribbean, Central and South America and sponsored 7 conferences.
 Training includes police management, criminal investigation, crime scene search, and forensic medicine courses.
-Except for students sent to training programs in the United States, ICITAP training takes place overseas.
+Except for students sent to training programs in the US, ICITAP training takes place overseas.

-The Federal Bureau of Investigation (FBI) also provides limited training for foreign law enforcement officials.
+The FBI also provides limited training for foreign law enforcement officials.
 Each year approximately 100 international police officials attend the 11-week college level course at the FBI National Academy that includes studies on management and forensic sciences.
 The FBI pays for the training and subsistence, but does not pay for the students' transportation.
 Over the last 10 years, more than 1,100 foreign police officials from 89 countries have graduated from this course.

 Using its own funds, the FBI created two training courses: